wangyipengw1p/VHDL-Xgen/README.md

 cd $VHDL-Xgen-dir
 sh setup.sh
 ```
 Done.

-Then command following to test if you've done things correctly.
+Then reopen the terminal and command following to test if you've done things correctly.
 ```
 vxgen version
 ```